IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 ![IMAGE](images/1-1-3/1-1-3_005-baking.png)
 >1.
 Bake by right-clicking a component and selecting Bake.
-2. A dialog will appear that allows you to select onto which Rhino layer the geometry will bake.
+2. A dialog will appear that allows you to select which Rhino layer the geometry will bake to.
 3. Grouping your baked geometry is a convenient way to manage the instantiated Rhino geometry.
 This is helpful when creating more than one object with Grasshopper.